Website Analytics

 When is a low Exit Rate a concern?

-A low exit rate can be concerning if you expect the page to be a final stop, but users continue to search the site for information on that topic.
+A low exit rate can be concerning if you expected the page to be a final stop, but users continue to search the site for information on that topic.
 In this case, an exit rate below 30% may require investigation.

 Using analytics to set a baseline for improvement

 Once you understand how your visitors interact with your site, you can use this information to set a baseline for meaningful improvement.
+Every site has unique needs, so it's important to know your own site's baseline metrics, even if those change over time as you make improvements or adjustments.

 Identify Key Performance Indicators